nemosminer/NemosMinerClassic/README.md

 running multiple cards its recommended to increase Virtual Memory 64gb is optimal

-Requires nvidia driver 391.*
+recommended/optimal Nvidia driver 416.94 / http://us.download.nvidia.com/Windows/416.94/416.94-desktop-win10-64bit-international-whql.exe

-Made For & Tested with 6x10603gb 6x1070 6x1070ti 6x1080ti (users have reported up to 12cards working have not tested myself)
+Made For & Tested with 6x1060 6gb 6x1070 6x1070ti 6x1080ti 6x2070 6x2080 6x2080ti (users have reported up to 12cards working have not tested myself)
+Some miners do not support more that 9 cards

+*****

-there is a 15minute per day fee (1%)
+there is a default 5minute per day fee (0.3%) that can be disabled by changing -Donate 5 to 0

 -ActiveMinerGainPct (percent of advantage that active miner has over candidates in term of profit (default 3%)

 24hr.bats.. eg. startahashpool24hr.bat  startzpool24hr.bat.. (uses last 24hour Actual API too request profit)
    -Low switching rate
-plus.bats.. eg. startahashpoolplus.bat  startzpoolplus.bat.. (uses advanced calculations to maximize profit) -Best switching rate normal .bats uses estimates.. eg. startahashpool.bat   startzpool.bat..   (uses current estimate API too request profit)
+normal .bats uses estimates.. eg. startahashpool.bat   startzpool.bat..   (uses current estimate API too request profit)

-This is a free project, and is forked from github.com/nemosminer/nemosminer Feel free to donate to the original creators:
+This is a free project
+Feel free to donate to the original creators:

 aaronsace = 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH